seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 the entry block of a function).
 Because the block can have no predecessors, it also cannot have any :ref:`PHI nodes <i_phi>`.

-LLVM allows an explicit section to be specified for functions.
+LLVM37 allows an explicit section to be specified for functions.
 If the target supports it, it will emit functions to the section specified.
 Additionally, the function can be placed in a COMDAT.